lazyatom/interblah.net/soups/blog/why-is-nobody-using-refinements.snip.markdown

 Why is nobody using Refinements?
 ================================

+ __Future relevancy protection__: As [Tim Garnett](http://interblah.net/why-is-nobody-using-refinements#comment-2822903554) correctly points out, at lot of discussion of Refinements suffers from not being clear about which version of Ruby is current at the time of writing.
+When I gave this talk, the latest version of Ruby was 2.2.3, but I believe the content is still relevant for 2.3.

 <iframe class="video" src="http://www.youtube.com/embed/qXC9Gk4dCEw?fs=1&amp;enablejsapi=1&amp;origin=http:%2F%interblah.net" id="widget2"></iframe>

 _This is a transcript of a presentation I gave at [RubyConf 2015](http://rubyconf.org); the actual slides are [here](https://speakerdeck.com/lazyatom/why-is-nobody-using-refinements); the [video is from confreaks](http://confreaks.tv/videos/rubyconf2015-why-is-nobody-using-refinements)._